 - Step 3: Your filter could have the charcoal in a casing, or in a loose state.
 Either way, take out the container or the loose charcoal from the filter.

 - Step 4: Immerse the charcoal in distilled warm water for five minutes.
 Then again rinse it with running water for several minutes.
 It will eradicate any extra residues from the charcoal body.

 - Step 5: After cleaning it thoroughly, take out the activated carbon.
 Now try holding up the coal near your ear.
 Can you hear anything?
 If you can hear faint cracks or crunching sounds coming from it, put it back in the filter.
 If no sound can be heard, then the carbon is no longer functional.
 You need to replace it.

 Sometimes activated carbon gets clogged due to debris in the tank water.
 After cleaning the charcoal filter, if you see that it is no longer functioning, you should opt out for a replacement.
 Remember to use it with a good-quality filter bag.
 Otherwise, it won’t be able to work properly.

 Activated carbon should be changed once it loses its functional ability.
 Not that it affects the aquarium environment in any way, in fact, it won’t be a problem even if you forget to replace it.
 But the replacement is necessary to maintain the tank’s healthy environment.

-The activated carbon is a multi porous particle.
+Activated carbon is a multi-porous particle.
 When it is put in the water, the pores either trap the organic chemicals or bind with them.
 Thus the contaminants get plugged into the AC.
 But the more it cleans the wastes, the more activity it loses.
 And at some point, it stops working.